MapServer/MapServer/SECURITY.md

 ## Version Numbering: Explained

-x
+**x**
-: Major release series number.
+- Major release series number.
-: Major releases indicate substantial changes to the software and backwards compatibility is not guaranteed across series.
+- Major releases indicate substantial changes to the software and backwards compatibility is not guaranteed across series.
 Current release series is 7.

-y
+**y**
-: Minor release series number.
+- Minor release series number.
-: Minor releases indicate smaller, functional additions or improvements to the software and should be generally backwards compatible within a major release series.
+- Minor releases indicate smaller, functional additions or improvements to the software and should be generally backwards compatible within a major release series.
 Users should be able to confidently upgrade from one minor release to another within the same release series, so from 7.4.x to 7.6.x.

-z
+**z**
-: Point release series number.
+- Point release series number.
-: Point releases indicate maintenance releases - usually a combination of bug and security fixes and perhaps small feature additions.
+- Point releases indicate maintenance releases - usually a combination of bug and security fixes and perhaps small feature additions.
 Backwards compatibility should be preserved and users should be able to confidently upgrade between point releases within the same release series,